pablorodrigo/template/projects/project-3.md

   - JavaScript
   - Primefaces
   - JSF/JPA/CDI
-summary: Projet for 2° Tabelionato Carlos Rocha, notary's office.
+summary: ERP Projet for the Waldemiro P Lustoza e Cia Ltda company.
 ---

 <img class="ui medium right floated rounded image" src="../images/cartorio.png">

-# Drescription
+# Description
 This was my first professional project in web application that I've helped to create as a team project in 2014-2016 in the [Buritech](http://www.buritech.com.br/site/) company.
 This project control the entire process of a registry in the notary's office (notary public).

 Int this project helped me learn how to design and implement a responsive web and how is a professional project.